The Illusion of Power: Why CEO’s Have Less Influence Than They Think

 Before you sell ideas to your customers, sell them to your team.

 Leaders often don’t see the need to explain or justify a strategy to their teams—but this becomes a real problem when you start asking team members to do the hard things necessary to achieve success.
 Great leaders don’t just generate strategy.
 They influence, persuade, educate, and excite people to implement it.
-The ability to tell a persuasive story helps, but even stoic leaders can get far with a little humility and transparent presentation of the facts.
+The ability to tell a persuasive story helps, but even stoic leaders can get far with a little humility and a transparent presentation of the facts.

 Give others the tools to make decisions when you’re not in the room.